 Every housing market is different.
 As you begin to think about buying a home, you must first understand the average price of homes in the various neighborhoods you are considering.
 This will allow you to focus on your preferred neighborhood and set goals for the anticipated cash you’ll need to make the purchase (down payment and closing costs.)

-The 28% rule is a great guide to follow when budgeting.
-This rule states you should spend no more than 28% of your monthly gross income on your mortgage.
-Calculate what a mortgage payment would look like for you here.
+As a general rule of thumb, you should spend no more than 28% of your gross monthly income on your mortgage.
+Take time to calculate what a good mortgage payment would look like for you.

 Closing costs can be negotiated with the seller and sometimes included in the amount you borrow.
 However, the stronger your savings, the stronger your buying power.
 While you want to know your market and budget for what you can afford, it’s a good idea to start saving for a down payment as soon as possible.

 The importance of building good credit cannot be overstated.
 Your credit score will factor into loan qualifications and can affect interest rates and loan approval.
 You can begin to build credit early by opening lines of credit (like a credit card or vehicle loan) and making regular payments.
 Remember not to overextend your debt: that new boat or motorcycle could prevent you from buying the home you really want.

 As you get closer to applying for a mortgage and purchasing your home, it is a good practice to pause any new credit activities.

 It’s essential to find a skilled realtor and lender whom you mesh with.
 Your realtor and lender will work as a team throughout the home buying process.
 They will be your trusted advocates.
 Asking around in your social circles is a great way to start the search.
 Personal referrals from people you trust are worth much more than online reviews.

 Don’t know where to start?
 BHFCU’s team of mortgage experts has plenty of experience working with local real estate agents and a full array of loans.
 We can help you get started.